MSc in Human Rights and Multiculturalism

 Semester exchange to USN

 Within this programme there are several exchange opportunities for students from our partner universities.
-Please contact our program administrator for details and course lists.
+Please contact our programme administrator for details and course lists.
 The application deadline for exchange is April 15 for the autumn semester and October 15 for the spring semester.

 Detailed course information